Constraining the origin of magnetic white dwarfs: Results

 High field MWDs with field strengths greater than $300 \text{ MG}$ are marked in Figure \ref{WDpercent} with letters A through I within their respective mass categories, indicating their positions in temperature.
 The crystallization arrows show the onset of crystallization for certain WD masses.
 The onset temperatures increase with mass, and the range for the entire mass range can be inferred by interpolation.
 This also allows for a direct comparison with the crystallization curves in Figure \ref{fig:CC_MWDs50-900}, which depict three cooling curves corresponding to different masses, with the onset of crystallization marked to compare with the WD cooling ages.
 In Figure \ref{fig:CC_MWDs50-900}a we show MWDs with field strengths below $50 \text{ MG}$ along these curves, relative to the onset of crystallization.
 Only MWD older than the age of crystallization onset could have been influenced by the crystallization dynamo.
 Figure \ref{fig:CC_MWDs50-900}b presents similar cooling curves but for two different ranges of field strengths, $50-300 \text{ MG}$ and $300-900 \text{ MG}$, marked with different symbols.

 Overall, the data and plots reveal a notable increase in the fraction of magnetized WDs within the temperature range 5000-7500K, suggesting a potential link to the crystallization dynamo.
-This is further evidenced by the cooling curves in Figure \ref{fig:CC_MWDs50-900}, which show where the high field MWDs appear relative to the crystallization onset for different mass ranges.
+This is further evidenced by the cooling curves in Figures \ref{fig:CC_MWDs50-900} and \ref{fig:CC_MWDs50-900_VL}, which show where the high field MWDs appear relative to the crystallization onset for different mass ranges.
 So despite the limited availability of data, as evidenced by the deficits indicated in Figure \ref{WDpercent}, crystallization cannot therefore be ruled out as an influence on magnetic field generation.

-However, given the presence of numerous magnetized WDs before the onset of crystallization it cannot be primary mechanism responsible for the magnetic fields of most MWDs.
+To address potential biases in the full MWDD sample \citep{Bagnulo_2022}, we have also repeated our analysis using the volume-limited sample of 20 pc from Gaia DR 2 \citep{10.1093/mnras/sty2057} which is a subset of the MWDD.
+This subset provides a more statistically balanced representation of WDs across a range of ages.
+We compare the results from this volume-limited sample, shown in figure \ref{fig:CC_MWDs50-900_VL} with those from the full MWDD sample to ensure that any data limitations affecting our conclusions are properly accounted for.
+Indeed the full sample over-represents younger WDs with strong magnetic fields, as seen from the fact that the subset shows that a higher fraction of its strongly magnetized WDs lie near or beyond the expected age of crystallization onset.
+However, given the presence of any magnetized WDs from any sample before the onset of crystallization demonstrates that this cannot be the only mechanism responsible for the magnetic fields of all MWDs.

+In addition to the timing constraints, there remains the challenge that theoretical models \citep{Blatman2024}\citep{2024MNRAS.533L..13B} and simulations \citep{Castro_Tapia_2024} of the the crystallization dynamo predict magnetic field strengths that are too weak to account for most observed MWDs.